Table of Contents

 Hic sunt dracones 🐉

 Generally speaking, legal areas of our website are exempt from this guide.
 We'll leave that bit to the pros.
-We want to protect you.
-Where things need to be crystal-clear, they'll stay crystal-clear.
+We want to protect you, so those areas remain untouched.

 Prezzybox Tone of Voice 💬